Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

         def configure_optimizers(self):
             return torch.optim.SGD(self.model.parameters(), ...)

-        # 4. [Optionally] This can stay here or be extracted within a LightningDataModule to enable higher composability.
+        # 4. [Optionally] This can stay here or be extracted to the LightningDataModule to enable higher composability.
         def train_dataloader(self):
             return DataLoader(MyDataset(...), ...)